Pranav-prog-master/Java_Project_Basics_to_Advances/README.md

 # 🧠 DAY-07 :- Sudoku Solver
 A classic Sudoku puzzle solver built to demonstrate the power of the backtracking algorithm.
-This project, available in C, C++, and Java, takes a hardcoded 9x9 Sudoku puzzle with empty cells (represented by 0) and efficiently finds the solution.
+This project, available in Java, takes a hardcoded 9x9 Sudoku puzzle with empty cells (represented by 0) and efficiently finds the solution.

 ---